 Through COMMUNIA, we have joined forces with several European partner organisations in the battle for new copyright rules.
 Some specific focus areas are (online) education, and protecting the open nature of the Internet as a platform for co-creation, access to culture and a medium for creative expression.
 In addition, COMMUNIA is campaigning for better rules for text and data mining, and is fighting against additional rights for press publishers.

 IThe European Commission’s original proposal was disappointing, as it focused far too much on protecting existing business models.n addition, we are lobbying on behalf of (and in collaboration with) Europeana for a better copyright position for cultural heritage institutions.
-In this area, we are primarily focused on ++A better way to access Out of Commerce worksRead Europeana’s initial reaction to the Commission’s proposal here, which includes a proposal for a better way to safeguard access to digitised heritage.contained in the collections of Libraries, Archives and Museums.
+In this area, we are primarily focused on improving the European Commission’s proposals for access to Out of Commerce works ++A better way to access Out of Commerce worksRead Europeana’s initial reaction to the Commission’s proposal here, which includes a proposal for a better way to safeguard access to digitised heritage.contained in the collections of Libraries, Archives and Museums.
 In this context, we are also campaigning for the broadening of the exceptions proposed by the Commission for educational use, text and data mining, and preserving works in the collections of heritage institutions.